Lee holds off Spieth, wins again at low-scoring Byron Nelson

 Even missed chances at eagles were costly, such as on No. 12 when Muñoz’s 6-footer circled the cup and stayed out, leaving him a stroke behind not long after Lee followed his clutch shot by making the short putt.

-Matsuyama, who finished 39th at the Nelson last year when he was the defending Masters champion, had six birdies on the front and three on the back before a bogey stopped his momentum.
-An eagle on 18 got him closer.

-Masters champ Scottie Scheffler, who shared the hometown spotlight with Spieth as a pair of former Texas golfers, shot 69 and finished 19 under.
-The top-ranked player never was a serious contender after winning four of his previous six individual starts.

 Schauffele posted a clubhouse lead at 23 under with a birdie on 18 just as the last groups were making the turn.
-The 12th-ranked player said he didn’t figure on hanging around long with the scoring so low.
+The 12-ranked player said he didn’t figure on hanging around long with birdies — and eagles — so plentiful at Craig Ranch.

 He was free to go after Matsuyama’s eagle at 18 put the 2021 Masters champion a shot ahead.
 Still, Schauffele’s turnaround was remarkable in his first event since teaming with Patrick Cantlay to win the Zurich Classic.